swiss/fedlex-jolux/doc/classified_compilation.md

 The object property **jolux:basicAct** is used to connect a [jolux:ConsolidationAbstract](#ConsolidationAbstract) to a [jolux:Act](#Act).
 The connected act is the first version of the consolidation.
 :::

-The following figure shows the general structure of an entry in the CC:
+The following figure shows the general structure of an entry in the Classified Compilation:

 :::{figure-md} cc_general
 ![](img/cc_general.svg)

-General structure of an entry in the Classified Compilation (CC).
+General structure of an entry in the Classified Compilation.
 :::

 ## Legal Taxonomy